Guides

 └── main.css

-As you can see here, static website, ready to deploy.
+As you can see, the result is a static website that is ready to deploy.

 Pages and partials

-You will build pages using Handlebars templating engine.
-So everything possible with Handlebars should be possible also here.
-You can define your contents and split them into partials.
-Partial is a fragment of your HTML-like document.
+You build pages with the Handlebars templating engine, so most things possible with Handlebars are possible here too.
+You can define page content directly and split reusable fragments into partials.
+A partial is a fragment of your HTML-like document.

 <div class="container-full-width docs-layout" data-js-doc-content>